Dunava, a Northwest-based Balkan choir, performs at an American Roots concert in the Deception Pass State Park amphitheater.

 American Roots Concert Series Every Saturday, July – August (except July 23)

 Come to a free concert at the Deception Pass State Park amphitheater (no registration required)!
 Our American Roots Concert Series is hosted in partnership with the Washington State Parks and Recreation’s Folk & Traditional Arts Program.
-To see the lineup and listen to music visit: https://deceptionpassfoundation.org/park-programs/american-roots/
+Find the 2022 American Roots lineup and listen to music.

 Community Picnic in the Park: featuring vintage car and RV show